BlackWasp

 Completing a Loop Iteration Early

-As with the for loop, it is possible to end a single iteration early and continue with the next iteration by using the continue command.
-The following example uses the modulus operator to determine which of the items in the array are odd or even numbers and outputs only the odd values.
+As with the for loop, it is possible to end a single iteration early and continue with the next iteration using the continue command.
+The following example uses the modulus operator to determine which of the items in the array are odd or even numbers, outputting only odd values.

 int[] values = new int[] { 1, 3, 5, 7, 9, 10, 8, 6, 4, 2 };